Crawford County, Pennsylvania

 Crawford County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 83,938.
 Its county seat is Meadville.
 The county was created on March 12, 1800, from part of Allegheny County and named for Colonel William Crawford.
+The county is part of the Northwest region of the commonwealth.

-Crawford County comprises the Meadville, PA Micropolitan Statistical Area, which is also included in the Erie-Meadville, PA Combined Statistical Area.
+Crawford County comprises the Meadville micropolitan statistical area, which is also included in the Erie-Meadville combined statistical area.